Jasonamaya6/Asteroid-Game-Development/README.md

+# Development README

+## Description
-Developed a fully functional version of the classic Asteroids game, involving the creation and management of diverse game elements, including asteroids, player spacecraft, and projectiles.
+This project is aimed at developing a fully functional Asteroids game.
+The game will involve various game elements such as asteroids, player spacecraft, and projectiles.
+The development will showcase proficiency in Java programming and object-oriented design principles.